Fiat investors vote on Chrysler merger to ease access to cash, U.S. investors

 Marchionne said last week he was confident that the merger would be approved, although proxy advisory firms differed in their recommendations to international investors.

-ISS and smaller peer Frontis Governance recommended that investors vote against the deal, saying it would reduce shareholder rights and tighten the grip on the company by the Agnelli family’s holding group Exor (EXOR.MI).
+ISS and smaller peer Frontis Governance recommended that investors vote against the deal, saying it would reduce shareholder rights and tighten the grip on the company by the Agnelli family’s holding group Exor.

 But another key proxy adviser, Glass Lewis, said the merger’s benefits outweighed the risks.